IsanaVekslerLublinsky/OffRisk-ui/README.md

 #### Target Risk Score Summary

-A more detailed summary only of the target who have more risk potential based on the databases annotation results.
+A more comprehensive summary is provided exclusively for targets with elevated risk potential, as determined by the annotation results from various databases.

 - **(column 1) - Off Target ID**: A unique identifier or reference for the off-target site being analyzed.
 This could be a numerical or alphanumeric identifier.
 - **(column 2) - crRNA**: Short for "CRISPR RNA," it represents the guide RNA sequence used in a CRISPR-Cas9 gene editing experiment.
 This sequence guides the Cas9 protein to the target DNA.